Matrix management

-Matrix management is an organizational structure in which some individuals report to more than one supervisor or leader—relationships described as solid line or dotted line reporting, also understood in context of vertical, horizontal & diagonal communication in organisation for keeping the best output of product or services.
+Matrix management is an organizational structure in which some individuals report to more than one supervisor or leader.
+Employees may report to a supervisor or leader via a solid line or a dotted line.
 More broadly, it may also describe the management of cross-functional, cross-business groups and other work models that do not maintain strict vertical business units or silos grouped by function and geography.

 Matrix management, developed in U.S. aerospace in the 1950s, achieved wider adoption in the 1970s.

 Overview

 There are different types of matrix management, including strong, weak, and balanced, and there are hybrids between functional grouping and divisional or product structuring.